 Still, I was as persistent in my initial efforts to recover and follow the gluten challenge requirements ahead of my endoscopy as I had been at undereating and overexercising.
-Despite being terrified of the physical distress and changes in routine I was going through (read about symptoms and complications of coeliac disease here and restrictive eating disorder recovery here), I had graduation, holidays and a new job to look forward to, so I committed to getting better.
-Or, as is the case with both coeliac diagnosis and eating disorder recovery, to getting worse and then getting better.
+Despite being terrified of the physical distress and changes in routine I was going through, I had graduation, holidays and a new job to look forward to, so I committed to getting better.

-Having spent three years at university hiding my disorder from concerned family and friends, I opened up to my Mum about the full extent of the problem.
+Having spent three years at university trying to hide my eating difficulties from concerned family and friends, I opened up to my Mum about the full extent of the problem.
 It was painful, but so necessary.
 It was difficult to accept that I wasn't entirely managing on my own and that I needed to learn how to look after myself properly.
-I had been working so hard to do everything perfectly - my academic work, volunteering, planning for life after graduation - that I got lost in restriction, ritual and body dysmorphia.
+I had been working hard to do everything perfectly - academic work, volunteering, internships, planning for life after graduation - that I got lost in restriction and ritual.

-Although I was underweight, in pain, permanently cold, losing my hair in clumps and distant from my friends and boyfriend at the time, I was unable to accept that I was sick.
-Eventually admitting that I was brought on both relief for my newfound desire to recover and grief for the body, energy, time, friendships, hobbies and fun that were sacrificed during my worst months.
+Although I was underweight, in pain, permanently cold, losing my hair in clumps and distant from my friends and boyfriend at the time, I had been unable to accept that I was sick.
+Eventually admitting I was brought on relief for my newfound desire to recover and grief for the body, energy, time, friendships and fun that were sacrificed during my worst months.

-Confronting this also meant dealing with the causes of my problem.
-Throughout my life, many of the physical side effects of undiagnosed coeliac disease had led me to feel fat, sick, achy and uncomfortable after eating (read more about the link between coeliac disease and eating disorders here).
-Between June and August, having to make myself eat significant amounts of food, including gluten, triggered brain fog, migraines, joint and bone pain, hand tremors, night sweats, shortness of breath, lethargy and digestive trouble.
-On top of this, the necessary weight gain made my disordered thoughts more prominent.
+Confronting this also meant dealing with the causes of the problem.
+Throughout my life, many of the physical side effects of undiagnosed coeliac disease had led me to feel fat, sick, achy and uncomfortable after eating.
+Between June and August, having to make myself eat significant amounts of food, including gluten, triggered brain fog, migraines, joint and bone pain, night sweats, lethargy and digestive trouble.
+On top of this, the necessary weight gain made my unhelpful thoughts more prominent.
 I mainly spent my time having blood tests, watching Netflix and sleeping.
 On better days, I managed to walk the short distance from my parents’ house to the beach and catch up with old friends over a cup of tea.

-Coeliac disease means it is still necessary for me to be cautious with food to an extent.
+Coeliac disease means it is still necessary for me to be cautious with food.
 I have to avoid foods that cause me pain and internal damage.
 I can even get ill from eating gluten free food made in other people’s kitchens or in restaurants, due to contaminated utensils, pans and ovens.
 Despite this, I try to focus on the positives and things I can eat.
-Deliciously Ella (and other similar “health food” figures) have been criticised for promoting restrictive eating, but her recipes have been a huge help in introducing me to coeliac-friendly foods, breaking my routines and making me feel more normal.
+Deliciously Ella and other similar “health food” figures have been criticised for promoting restrictive eating, but her recipes have been a huge help in introducing me to coeliac-friendly foods, breaking my routines and making me feel more normal.
 Dealing with physical symptoms and anxiety is part of my life, but it is not the biggest part of it anymore.

 When experiencing a mental or physical health issue, do reach out to a friend or family member and seek advice from your GP.
 If you are struggling, then start the conversation.
 It will be worth it.
 You are not your illness, you are loved, you are capable and you deserve to enjoy life.